- Using a Japanese keyboard on Windows 10 can prove difficult if you don't have access to the right information.

 One such feature is the keyboard language.
 You can add multiple languages so you don’t have to change the keyboard itself whenever you want to type in a language like Japanese.

-Because the Japanese language uses different characters than in English, Windows also integrates a feature called Japanese IME.
+Because the Japanese language uses different characters than English, Windows also integrates a feature called Japanese IME.

 This is typing software that is already built into your system.
 You can type Japanese words in Hiragana, Katakana, and Kanji using an English keyboard.